The 2025/2026 Australian Tour Series

 Our fifteen tournament tour series is back and better than ever.
-With the 2024 Roundnet World Championships wrapped up, all eyes are on the ATS.
+With the 2025 Asian Cup in Taiwan about to start, challengers to the top spots might be analysing where they can get an advantage in the domestic scene.
 Who will be our Women's Div champions?
 Who will be our Men's Division champions?

 What is going to happen this year?
 We are going to see more tournaments with complete Women's Divisions!
 We are going to see more competitors overall and we are also going to see more casual roundnet enthusiasts rock up and join the vibe.
 We are here for you if you are elite but we are also here for you if you are a "no-training" kind of athlete.
 If that's you book yourself into our Casual Division at select tour stops for lots of laughs and a great day out.